Last updated on November 20, 2019 at 02:04 pm

 - Try a sunrise simulation alarm clock.
 Forget about jolting awake.
 These alarm clocks start at a soft, orange dim light and work their way up to full brightness over the course of 20 minutes or so.
-This one has almost 5 stars from over 1,700 reviews – must be something to it.
+This one has four stars from over 1,700 reviews – must be something to it.

 - Make coffee before you go to bed.
 You shouldn’t be expected to make coffee before drinking coffee – that doesn’t add up.
-There are plenty of coffee pots with timers.
+Invest in a coffee pot with a timer.
 Set it up before bed and wake up to a fresh pot.

 What about breakfast?